Every photographer should know how to take photos in low light. Overcast skies? Windowless rooms? It won’t matter once you have these tips!

 If you don’t have much access to good light, the first setting you could adjust is your ISO.
 This measures the camera’s sensitivity to light.
 On a bright, sunny day, you might have your ISO set around 200.
 Inside your home on a cloudy day, you might set it around 800 or higher, depending on exactly how dark it is.

-You want to use the lowest possible ISO setting for sharp photos; if your ISO is set too high, your images will be over-exposed (too much light), and it can be quite difficult to recover those details when you edit.
+You want to use the lowest possible ISO setting for a sharp image; if your ISO is set too high, your images will be over-exposed, and it can be quite difficult to recover those details when post-processing your photos.

 If you set your ISO too high, you’ll notice grain or noise in your photos.
-This is why you want to select a lower ISO setting that correctly exposes for the available light and allows you to achieve tack-sharp images.
+This is why you want to select a lower ISO setting that correctly exposes for the available light and allows you to achieve tack-sharp images without too much noise.

 #4: Lower Your Shutter Speed

 Depending on what you’re photographing, you can try lowering your shutter speed.
-The longer exposure time will let more light in, but you’ll have to weigh this against how fast your subject is moving.
-Subjects in motion typically require a shutter speed of at least 1/125″.
+The long exposure time will let more light in, but you’ll have to weigh this against how fast your subject is moving.
+Subjects in motion typically require a peed of at least 1/125″.

-A slow shutter speed probably isn’t the best solution for a playful family session with young kids if you’re hoping for sharp images.
-A slow shutter speed can work, however, if your subject is mostly stationary.
+A slower shutter speed probably isn’t the best solution for a playful family session with young kids if you’re hoping for sharp images.
+Slow shutter speed can work, however, if your subject is mostly stationary.

-As a rule, you’ll want to keep your shutter speed above 1/60″ unless you use a tripod.
-Another great rule of thumb is to keep your shutter speed aligned with your lens’ focal length.
+As a rule, you’ll want to keep it above 1/60″ unless you’re using a tripod.
+Another great rule of thumb is to keep your slow shutter speed aligned with your kit lens’ focal length.
 For example, if you’re shooting with a 200mm lens, your shutter speeds shouldn’t be any slower than 1/200″.
 And if you’re shooting with an 80mm lens, your target shutter speed shouldn’t be any slower than 1/80″.

 If you tend to have trouble with camera shake or motion blur, you’ll want to experiment with which shutter speeds work best for you.
-Camera shake and blurry images can be caused by anything from hand tremors to a heavy lens, and may not have anything to do with the light photography levels where you’re shooting.
-Know how slower shutter speeds can be useful in comparison to faster shutter speeds when you hand-hold your camera, and you’ll avoid camera shake and blurry images while still achieving the proper enough light exposure by adjusting your ISO and aperture.
+Camera shake and blurry images can be caused by anything from hand tremors to a heavy lens.
+So, camera shake and motion blur may not have anything to do with the light photography levels where you’re shooting.
+Know how slower shutter speeds can be useful in comparison to faster shutter speeds when you hand-hold your camera, and you’ll avoid camera shake, motion blur, and blurry images while still achieving the proper enough light exposure by adjusting your ISO and aperture.

 #5: Adjust Your Aperture

 That’s much too high for a dimly lit room, however.
-A more open aperture makes it easier to work with available enough light, and you’ll get creamy, beautiful bokeh too.
+A more open aperture like f/1.8 makes it easier to work with available enough light, and you’ll get creamy, beautiful bokeh too.

-Keep in mind that the lower your aperture, the easier it is to miss focus.
+Keep in mind that if you lower your aperture to something like f/1.8, the easier it is to miss focus.
 I’d suggest pairing the ideal aperture and ISO settings with the best shutter speed for your low light situation.

 #6: Off-Camera Lighting Solutions